 Your final stop on the first day of your 5 day itinerary in Istanbul is the Topkapi Palace.
 Home to the Sultans of the Ottoman Empire, the palace features 4 gardens with the living quarters around them.
 The first garden was available for public use during the empire, and features ancient trees and beautiful walkways.
 It also has a nice view of the Bosporus.
 The second courtyard was open to dignitaries, business men and other “people of influence”.
 Once you proceed to the third and fourth gardens, these are the ones that were exclusively used by the sultan and his family.
 There is a large library, gazebo and scenic overlook in these gardens.

-The view from the south corner of Topkapi Palace is the best view of Istanbul you could ask for!
-Overlooking where the Golden Horn meets the Bosporus, you have a lovely view of the Asian side of the city.
+Overlooking where the Golden Horn meets the Bosporus, the view from the south corner of Topkapi Palace is the best view of Istanbul you could ask for!

 If you got the 3 day pass, you can get access to the harem.
 Also known as the living quarters, this is where the palace really comes to life.
 I loved peering into the maze of rooms and wandering through the small passageways.
 The harem contained all of the sultan’s family and concubines, which sometimes number over 500.
 The best part of the harem however was all of the beautiful hand painted mosaics.
 Through the interior courtyards, bedrooms and hallways, you can see floor to ceiling tiles.
 The most impressive was obviously the sultan’s private quarters, but I was also quite impressed with the queen’s mom courtyard.